Lateral Flow Test Reader Benefits and Fields of Application

 Eliminating human error

 Lateral flow readers have integrated optical readers which eliminate the risk of misreading the test result.
 Human readers can interpret results differently due to perception particularities, visual ability, and psychological factors.
-Machine learning and AI technologies reduce reading ambiguities significantly and provide sophisticated precision.
+Math Models reduce reading ambiguities significantly and provide sophisticated precision.
 Moreover, automated readers have the capability to process all tests precisely, including those with faint-color test lines.

 Traceability